mathjax/MathJax-docs/input/tex/extensions/newcommand.rst

 dynamically from within the math on the page, if the `require` package is loaded.

-Since the `nnewcommand` extension is included in the combined components that contain the TeX input jax, it may already be in the package list.
+Since the `newcommand` extension is included in the combined components that contain the TeX input jax, it may already be in the package list.
 In that case, if you want to disable it, you can remove it: